Priority Areas of the

 Incentives Package:

-provided that the imports are used or to be used exclusively within
+imports provided that the imports are used or to be used exclusively

-the zone, and subject to any other limitations specified by the
+within the zone, and subject to any other limitations specified

-respect of any goods on their importation into the customs territory,
+in respect of any goods on their importation into the customs

 c) Exemption of customs duty, excise duty and sales tax on goods